Language

 Don’t put off this important test.
 Colon cancer screenings help find problems early, when they may be easier to treat.
 There are different types of colon cancer screenings available; ask your doctor which type of screening is right for you.
 Your doctor will let you know which test is best for you based on your health and family history.
 Some of these tests can be done in the privacy of your home and require no preparation.

-According to the Centers for Disease Control and Prevention, breast cancer is the second most common cancer in women.
-A mammogram is an X-ray of the breast that doctors use to find early signs of breast cancer.
+According to the Centers for Disease Control and Prevention, breast cancer is the second most common cancer in women behind skin cancers.
 Mammograms can find breast cancer early – one in eight women will get breast cancer in her lifetime.
 If you haven’t had your mammogram this year, call your doctor to schedule it today!

 Is it time for your routine mammogram?

-According to the American Cancer Society, breast cancer is the most common cancer in women, behind skin cancers.
-But having breast cancer screenings, like routine mammograms, can help find breast cancer early when it’s easier to treat.
+Doctors recommend having a breast cancer screening at least every two years.* Having breast cancer screenings, like routine mammograms, can help find breast cancer early when it’s easier to treat.
 If you haven’t had your mammogram this year, call your primary care doctor or OB-GYN to schedule it today!

 What is a mammogram?